jordankooyman/3D-Printed-DIY-Joystick/README.md

 I have also created an optional Throttle-Assembly.
 To use it, a joystick can be mounted onto the sliding carriage on the Throttle-Assembly and a 3-pin-wire can be plugged into the joystick from the Throttle-Assembly, and a switch can be flipped on the joystick base to enable the external throttle input instead of the internal throttle input.

+Overall, I spent about $175 on this project, but I had some of the parts on hand and I bought others in larger-than-necessary quantities.
+Depending on where and when your buy your parts  (and exactly what you intend to build), you overall cost will vary significantly.

 -- This is NOT a beginner-friendly project as this is still an early prototype with some convoluted assembly --